ta-data-lis/python-project/README.md

 Our development consists of 3 (and a half) features:
 - :fearful: Environment thematic customization: _surreal nightmare_ - personalization of the experience (MVP)
 - :mag: _"check"_ action addition - gameplay (towards a future "inventory" feature)
-- :repeat: Map layout limited _differentiation_ - replayability (towards a future map layout "randomization" feature)
+- :repeat: Map layout _differentiation_ - replayability (towards a future map layout "randomization" feature and a "random spawn location" feature)
-- :hourglass: Player name & _Timer_ - gameplay (towards a future "scoring" feature and a "lose condition" feature)
+- :hourglass: Player name & _Timer_ introduction - gameplay (towards a future "scoreboard" feature and a "lose condition" feature)

-The modules `time` and `random` were used, and an additional function (explore_self) was implemented.
+The Python modules `time` and `random` were used, and an additional function (explore_self) was implemented.

 ### Game Map